Menu

 New remelt furnace installed.
 McKechnie is the only aluminium extruder in Australasia to have an onsite remelt facility.

-New Powdercoat plant commissioned on the main site
+New Powdercoat plant commissioned on the main site.

-Mazda / Ford bumper bar fabrication
+Mazda / Ford bumper bar manufacturing commenced in fabrication mill.

 McKechnie acquired OMEGA® Windows + Doors from Larry Hoyle (who founded OMEGA® in 1978).
 Since then, McKechnie has invested in the people and products to make OMEGA® suites the most innovative, modern, and effective products, recognised across New Zealand and internationally.